Welcome to the 165th Tablescape Thursday!

 I wouldn’t get too close.
 He’s pretty protective of that pumpkin.
 Have you seen the show that’s running on PBS right now called, A Murder of Crows?
 They have discovered, if a crow feels you are a threat, they will learn your face after seeing you only one time and they will remember it for the next two years.
 Plus, whenever they see you, they will go tell all their friends that you are trouble and to stay away.
 That’s what all that cawing is about!
 Scary how smart they are.

 White napkins are covered with black tulle sheaths.
-You may remember this look from last year’s Halloween table setting.
-I just stopped by Hancock Fabrics last year and bought some inexpensive black tulle.
-I cut it around the size of my napkins.
-No hemming necessary.
+To make the napkin sheaths, I stopped by Hancock Fabrics last year and bought some inexpensive black tulle.
+I cut it around the size of my napkins, no hemming necessary.

 The stunning cut crystal goblet is Vendome Clear from Noritake.
 It feels nice and heavy…beautiful stemware!
 I love the simplicity of this pattern.
 It would look wonderful with any elegant table setting.